nknick99/Agent-Policy-Gateway/README.md

 LLM_PROVIDER=mock
 ```

-KiroGate doesn't care what generates the intent.
+Agent Policy Gateway doesn't care what generates the intent.
 The policy enforcement is deterministic regardless of which LLM is used.

 ---